Mission Statement

 “We must strive to do ordinary things extraordinary well.”
 (Catherine McAuley)

-Service is to meet and address the needs of those in our community and wider world through sharing our time and resources.
+Service is to meet and address the needs of those in our family, school and wider community through sharing our time and resources.

 Mission